 A free appraisal from an auctioneer is called an auction-valuation.
 This is the estimated amount your antique is expected to fetch at auction.

 While free auction valuations can be a great way to find out if you own a treasure, they're not what you want for insurance purposes, or estate settlements.
 You'll need to hire an appraiser for those.

-5. IF THEY WON'T APPRAISE IT FREE...
+5. IF THEY WON'T APPRAISE IT...
 GO LOCAL

-If you are just looking for a free appraisal from an auctioneer.
-Keep in mind, the top auction houses have high standards for the types of antiques they appraise and sell.
-If your antique doesn't meet their requirements, try contacting a reputable local auction house for a free appraisal.
+If your item doesn't meet their requirements, try contacting a reputable local auction house for a free auction appraisal.

 7. SHOP AROUND

-Getting estimates from several auctioneers will allow you to compare their estimates and selling fees if you decide to sell.
+Getting estimates from several auctioneers allows you to compare their estimates and selling fees if you decide to sell.
 Antiques Roadshow, also has a guide for doing business with appraisers that is worth reading.